erickveil/ProgrammingNotes/The Spaceship Operator in Cpp.md

   - Cpp
   - operator
 ---
-The spaceship operator (`<=>`) in C++20, also known as the three-way comparison operator, is a new feature introduced to simplify and standardize comparisons.
+The spaceship operator (`<=>`) in C++20, also known as the three-way comparison operator, is a  feature introduced to simplify and standardize comparisons.
 It is used to perform a three-way comparison between two values, returning a value that indicates whether one value is less than, equal to, or greater than the other.

 Here's a detailed explanation: